Fasted vs Overfed State (Updated: 2.15.17)

 - Insulin ushers blood sugar into cells for energy

-- Blood sugar first gets stored as glycogen in the liver and muscles
+- 5a.
+Blood sugar first gets stored as glycogen in the liver and muscles

-- 2nd – Gluconeogenesis: The liver manufactures glucose from amino acids which is called gluconeogenesis (24-48 hour mark).
-Fat burning not kicked into gear yet.
+- The liver manufactures glucose from amino acids, which is called gluconeogenesis (from the 24-48 hour mark)

-- 3rd – Lipolysis begins to take place around the 48-hour mark which is the breakdown of fat for energy.
+- Lipolysis begins to take place around the 48 hour mark, which is the breakdown of fat for energy.
 Specifically, triglycerides.

 - The triglyceride breaks down into a glycerol molecule and fatty acids

-- Glycerol molecule is used as a form of gluconeogenesis so amino acids can be reserved for protein synthesis.
+- The glycerol molecule is used as a form of gluconeogenesis so amino acids can be reserved for protein synthesis.

-- The fatty acids make ketones for energy (Beta-HBA and acetoacetate)
+- The fatty acids make ketones for energy (mainly Beta-HBA and acetoacetate).

 Why is fasting used to help lose weight (Updated: 1.19.17)